Chasing Baja: A Fish Bum Gear Guide to Road Tripping Baja Mexico

 A SHARP FILET KNIFE

-POWER INVERTER FOR THE 12V
+PURE SINE WAVE POWER INVERTER FOR THE 12V

 TRAVEL GRILL for all those tasty fish.
 Also, outside cooking also keeps the camper cool during hotter months.

-A small, lightweight, travel-friendly, USB BUG ZAPPER:
+A small, lightweight, travel-friendly, Solar BUG ZAPPER:

 If you’re wondering about fishing gear, check our TRIP NOTES page.
 I will say this: fishing supplies are only available in the largest Baja cities… and there aren’t many of those.
 When you do find a Baja tackle shop, it will, more than likely, be very expensive.
 Prices are akin to Bass Pro Shops in the States.
 For example, I found a legit tackle shop in La Paz, BCS.
 It had a lot of gear.
 Lightweight, hooded, fishing shirts were $60-$70USD.
 Lures were $5-$30USD.
 They had small, 8.5 x 11″, laminated, regional, Baja fishing maps.
 Each was $50USD+ each.
 Basically, do your do-diligence and gear up prior to your trip… then double it.
 Trust me, nothing is more aggravating than being on the bite of your life and running out of the gear you need.